-International cooperation has the potential to uplift research on organic food and farming systems, which in turn tivity, improve livelihoods, preserve local cultures, maintain environmental services, and enhance the quality of rural areas.
+Figure 1: Annual spending on organic food and farming systems research, disaggregated by continents.
+180 million = 0.4% of total research funding (estimations of FiBL). tivity, improve livelihoods, preserve local cultures, maintain environmental services, and enhance the quality of rural areas.
 Organic food and farming systems can help smallholders in low-income countries diversifying and becoming locally self-sufficient in food, which may mitigate the adverse effects of exposure to price fluctuations on global markets of internationally traded commodity crops.
 Because results obtained in temperate zones cannot be readily transferred to (sub-)tropical and (semi-)arid zones, organic farming systems need to be adapted to local contexts and the associated socio-ecological trade-offs for sustainable agricultural intensification need to be studied.